marbl/canu/documentation/source/tutorial.rst

 SEQUENCE

 <prefix>.contigs.fasta
-   Everything which could be assembled and is part of the primary assembly, including both unique and repetitive elements.
+   Everything which could be assembled and is the primary assembly, including both unique and repetitive elements.

 <prefix>.unitigs.fasta